-EN standard 15251 provides a simpler set of design parameters for the winter season and summer season, with categories for design minimum and maximum temperatures differentiated for offices with mechanical HVAC systems and passive cooling systems.
-The latter allows for greater temperature variations in summer.
+EN standard 15251 provides a simpler set of design parameters for the winter season and summer season, with more or less stringent categories for design minimum and maximum temperatures, with a distinction made between offices with mechanical HVAC systems and passive cooling systems.
+The latter allows for greater temperature variations, reflecting the adaptive approach to thermal comfort described already.